bwainstock/beeradvocate_scraper/README.md

 =====
 -- Figure out output file/directory structure
 -- Parse all of USA/World
--- Geofence data when geocode
--- Add new bars to db function
+-- Geofence data when geocode (shapely polygon contains) -- Add new bars to db function
 -- Output to json on demand (DB by default)